voyager-admin/voyager/README.md

 php artisan voyager:install
 ```

 And that's it.
-You can now to `http://[YOUR URL]/admin` and login with any existing user.
+You can now go to `http://[YOUR URL]/admin` and login with any existing user.